Columbia ISA Audio Video

 The Display

-Most experts recommend at least a 27" display, and the larger the screen, the more convincing the ?theatrical? experience.
-It is important to purchase a monitor/television with S-video, component video, and DVI/HDMI inputs.
+Most experts recommend at least a 55" to 65" display, and the larger the screen, the more convincing the theatrical experience.
+It is important to purchase a television with HDMI inputs.
 These inputs offer a more accurate rendition of high-resolution digital sources.
 For more information about current display technologies, see TV displays.

 The Source